PacificGasAndElectric/SlipCover/README.md

 For suggested improvements, please [file an issue](https://github.com/PacificGasAndElectric/SlipCover/issues).

 For direct contributions, please fork the repository and file a pull request.
-If you never created a pull request before, watch these quick tutorials [here](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
+If you have never created a pull request, watch these quick tutorials [here](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 1. Fork it (<https://github.com/PacificGasAndElectric/SlipCover/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)